datacarpentry/spreadsheets-socialsci/_episodes/01-creating-tables.md

 ## Problems with Spreadsheets

-Although spreadsheets are good as a data entry tool, they are in practice used for a variety of tasks.
-Often they are used for presentation of data or summaries of the data or graphs and charts derived from the data.

-Because they are being aimed at presentation, the data may be laid out in ways which are 'easy on the eye'.
+Spreadsheets are good for data entry,
+    but in reality we tend to use spreadsheet programs for much more than data entry.
+We use them to create data tables for publications,
+    to generate summary statistics,
+    and make figures.
+Laying out spreadsheets in this way often adds some difficulty when we want
+    to take our data from the spreadsheet and use it in another program.

-This type of report layout formatting, complete with white space, merged cells, colour and grids may aid readability, but they do not aid processing of the data or the portability of the data.
+Additional white space, merged cells, colour and grids

-Similarly, including data summaries, complex functions and graphs, using the provided drag and drop features of the spreadsheet can cause issues when documenting the work or trying to demonstrate data quality and consistency.
+    may aid readability but are not easily handled by other programs that take our spreadsheet as an input to further analysis.

+Generating statistics and figures in spreadsheets, should be done with caution.
+The graphical, drag and drop nature of spreadsheet programs, ,means that it can be very difficult, if not impossible, to replicate your steps (much less retrace anyone else’s).
+This is particularly true if your stats or figures require complex calculations.
+Furthermore, when performing calculations in a spreadsheet, it’s easy to accidentally apply a slightly different formula to multiple adjacent cells.
+This often makes it to demonstrate data quality and consistency in our analysis.

+Even when we are aware of some of the limitations that data in spreadsheets presents,
+    often we have inherited spreadsheets from another colleague or data provider.
-The real problem with data in spreadsheets is that you may have simply inherited the spreadsheet and could not exercise any control in its construction or entry of the data within it.
+In these situations we cannot exercise any control in its construction
+    or entry of the data within it.
+Nevertheless it is important to be aware of the limitations these data may present, and know how to assess if any problems are present and how to overcome them.

 > ## Tip
 > * In the next episode we will look at how you may be able to deal with some of these problems by re-formatting the data.